How Car Dealerships Can Use Messaging Apps to Support Their Customer Communication Efficiently and Professionally

 Best Practice Example: Volkswagen Frankfurt uses a chatbot for appointment scheduling

-At Volkswagen Frankfurt, a chatbot in First Level Support handles customer inquries for service appointments.
-In the first step, customers are asked for the most important data and information, for example whether they are already a customer or not.
-Once the type of appointment and the date itself have been confirmed, the bot passes the information on to the appropriate employee who continues the dialogue.
+At Volkswagen Frankfurt, a chatbot in First Level Support handles customer inquiries for service appointments.
+In the first step, customers are asked for the most important data and information, for example, whether they are already a customer or not.
+Once the type of appointment and the date itself has been confirmed, the bot passes the information on to the appropriate employee who continues the dialogue.
 Our short demo video shows you how a chatbot can help with an automated appointment.

 c) Push notifications for appointment reminders

 To remind your customer of the appointment a day or two before it takes place, you can use a notification message to remind him that the appointment is due and which documents he should have with him in any case.
-Important: before you send a WhatsApp notification to your customer, they have to previously have agreed to messaging app communication.
+Important: Your customers must have agreed to get push notifications in advance.

 The two screenshots below show the WhatsApp appointment reminder from the user’s perspective.

-2. Test Drives for your car dealership via WhatsApp and other Messenger
+2. Test Drives for your car dealership via WhatsApp and other messaging apps

 A customer writes to your dealership and is interested in taking a test drive.
 A chatbot can take over and ask the customer all necessary initial questions for scheduling the drive: age, whether the customer has already used this dealership before, which model they’re interested in, and what times and dates are possible.
 When the customer has answered these questions, the chatbot can confirm the appointment and send a reminder before the appointment – including what documents the customer should bring with them.